 Next is the “Buy & Sell” wholesaler.
 This version is a little tougher but typically offers much higher profits.
 This type of wholesaling requires you to actually purchase the property from the seller.
 Then you either clean it up a bit and start showing it to your buyers list or don’t even touch it and send it out.
 At the same time you should be advertising it many different way to the public including; bandit signs, yard signs, social media, Craigslist, newspapers, fliers, REIA Clubs…and the list should never end.

 Now on to Buy, Fix & Flip.
-This style of investing can reap you your highest profit amount but it will take the most time for you to accomplish.
+This style of investing can reap you your highest net profit but it will take the most time for you to accomplish.
 Typically a medium to large rehab will take 6-12 weeks for an experienced investor and that number can double or even triple for an inexperienced one!
 This form of investing requires you to have much more capital at risk as you are not only buying the property like above, now you’re adding 30, 50 and sometimes 75k more to the deal.
 Some investors even tear down old and rebuild new which can grow to upwards of over $1,000,000 in certain Metro Detroit neighborhoods.
 The long and short of this type of investing is you’ll be adding value to the home therefore selling it at the top of the market for the area leaving whatever’s left in the middle for your profit.
 Here’s a short list of what you’ll need to help you succeed;

 - Construction experience